jsailo/notes/docs/rebased-and-soapbox-tutorials/maintaining-rebased/07-viewing-rebased-logs.md

 System logs allow you to view the logs of your Rebased server and are useful when you want to troubleshoot issues your server is facing.

-To view system logs on the server, run the following:
+To view system logs on the server, run the following.
 ```bash
 journalctl -fu pleroma
 ```
 An output is displayed on the screen.
 The following is an example.
 ```bash
 Oct 04 03:57:19 servername mix[3807027]: 03:57:19.149 [info] GET /packs/emoji/2694.svg
 Oct 04 03:57:19 servername mix[3807027]: 03:57:19.149 [info] GET /packs/emoji/1f602.svg